-PTC uncertainty threatening industry’s ability to pump dollars into rural America
+PTC uncertainty threatening industry’s ability to continue pumping dollars into rural America

 Today about 500 turbines are erected, with a total of 850 permitted.
 At least seven wind industry companies are operating in the county.

 In addition to the $1 billion investment, Neblett explains on the video, wind industry companies “also helped other smaller communities with different things, like a town center, and a new fire station, museums, and they help out at the rodeo every year.”

 Unfortunately, the wind power industry's ability to drive that sort of economic activity is under threat.
 The federal wind energy Production Tax Credit (PTC), wind power’s primary policy driver, is set to expire at the end of the year, and already the industry’s supply chain is feeling the effects of the uncertainty.